Build good mental health with coaching

 While there's a whole internet out there full of dietary advice, here we'll keep it simple, and borrow a phrase from food writer Michael Pollan: "Eat food, not too much, mostly plants."

 Remember: what you want isn't always what you need when it comes to food.
-If you're craving something tasty, you might be crashing from a blood-sugar disrupting snack earlier that makes you feel hungrier than you really are.
-Avoid caffeine, alcohol and sugar as much as you can, due to their disruptive effects on your daily mood and long-term wellbeing.
+If you're craving something tasty, you might be crashing from a blood-sugar-disrupting snack earlier that makes you feel hungrier than you really are.
+Avoid caffeine, alcohol, and sugar as much as you can.
+Craving sugar?
+Try fresh fruits and savor their flavor, while knowing it's less likely to have negative impacts on your daily mood and long-term wellbeing.

 Or you can always follow the sage family wisdom of "if your grandmother wouldn't call it food, it's not food".